microsoft/vscode-docs/docs/python/unit-testing.md

 Unit testing in Python is disabled by default.
 To enable unit testing, use the **Python: Configure Unit Tests** command on the Command Palette.
 This command prompts you to select a unit test framework, the folder containing unit tests, and the pattern used to identify test files.

-You can also configure unit testing manually by setting *one and only one* of the following settings to true: `python.unitTest.unittestEnabled`, `python.unitTest.pyTestEnabled`, and `python.unitTest.nosetestsEnabled`.
+You can also configure unit testing manually by setting *one and only one* of the following settings to true: `python.testing.testingEnabled`, `python.testing.pyTestEnabled`, and `python.testing.nosetestsEnabled`.
 Each framework also has specific configuration settings as described under [Test configuration settings](#test-configuration-settings) for their folders and patterns.

 It's important that you enable only a single test framework at a time.
 For this reason, when you enable one framework also be sure to disable the others.
 The **Python: Configure Unit Tests** command does this automatically.